ken-okabe/ken-okabe.github.io/_site-ja/0-book/unit-6/section-4/5-http-case-study.md

-# Chapter 5: Case Study: Aggregating Asynchronous HTTP Request Outcomes
+# Case Study: Aggregating Asynchronous HTTP Request Outcomes

 This chapter provides a comprehensive, practical case study that applies the "Map to Boolean, then Aggregate" pattern to a common real-world scenario: managing and evaluating the collective success of multiple asynchronous HTTP requests.